 These guidelines provide a method for Councils to make rating allocation formulae.
 The formulae are to allocate to rating units the cost of pavement maintenance (including renewals) for low volume roads necessitated by the heavy vehicle traffic generated by industrial activity, including from primary industries.
-The equitableness of applying the allocation method is assessed as a "user pays" approach.
+The allocation method is applying a "user pays" approach.
+Although the method will apply equally to higher volume roads, the ability to implement allocation methods in the vastly more complex situation of a high-density environment would be limited by that complexity.